msperlin/BatchGetSymbols/README.md

 [![](https://cranlogs.r-pkg.org/badges/BatchGetSymbols)](https://CRAN.R-project.org/package=BatchGetSymbols)

-One of the great things of working in finance is that financial datasets from capital markets are freely available from sources such as Yahoo Finance.
-This is an excelent feature for building up to date content for classes and conducting academic research.

-In the past I have used function GetSymbols from the CRAN package [quantmod](https://CRAN.R-project.org/package=quantmod) in order to download end of day trade data for several stocks in the financial market.
-The problem in using GetSymbols is that it does not aggregate or clean the financial data for several tickers.
-In the usage of GetSymbols, each stock will have its own `xts` object with different column names and this makes it harder to store data from several tickers in a single dataframe.

-Package BatchGetSymbols is my solution to this problem.
-Based on a list of tickers and a time period, BatchGetSymbols will download price data from yahoo finance and organize it so that you don't need to worry about cleaning it up yourself.
+BatchGetSymbols is a R package for large-scale download of financial data from Yahoo Finance.
+Based on a set of tickers and date ranges, the package will download and organize the financial data in the tidy/long format.

+## Warnings

+- Yahoo finance data is far from perfect or reliable, specially for individual stocks.
+In my experience, using it for research code with stock **indices** is fine and I can match it with other data sources.
+But, adjusted stock prices for **individual assets** is messy as stock events such as splits or dividends are not properly registered.
+I was never able to match it with other data sources.
+My advice is to never use the data of individual stocks in production.

+- Since version 2.6, the cache system is session-persistent by default, meaning that whenever you restart your R session, you lose all your cached data.
+This is a safety feature for mismatching prices due to corporate events.

 ## Main features:

-- Organizes data in a tabular/long or wide format, returning prices and returns
+- Organizes data in a tabular/long or wide format, returning prices and returns (arithmetic or logarithmic)
-- A cache system was implemented in version 2.0, meaning that the data is saved locally and only missings portions of the data are downloaded, if needed.
+- A session-persistent cache system was implemented in version 2.0, meaning that the data is saved locally and only missing portions of the data are downloaded, if needed.
-- All dates are compared to a benchmark ticker such as SP500.
-You can choose to ignore ticker with a high number of missing dates.
+- All dates are compared to a benchmark ticker such as SP500 and, whenever an individual asset does not have a sufficient number of dates, the software drops it from the output.
+This means you can choose to ignore tickers with high number of missing dates.
-- User can choose a complete/balanced dataset output.
-The package uses a benchmark ticker for date comparison (e.g. SP500 - ^GSPC).
-Days with missing prices and traded volume equal to zero are found and prices are either set to NA or replaced by closest available value.
 - Allows the choice for the wide format, with tickers as columns
 - Users can choose the frequency of the resulting dataset (daily, weekly, monthly, yearly)
 - Option for parallel computing, speeding up the data importation process

 ## Installation